 Some women safely deliver babies in their 42nd week, others repeatedly deliver early, and still others fall somewhere in between.
 That’s why it’s so important to have a supportive labor team who won’t force labor induction unless it’s a true medical necessity.

-But if you’ve reached full term or you’re approaching postterm, you may be wondering if there’s anything you can do to help jumpstart labor naturally.
+But if you’ve reached full term or you’re approaching postterm, you may be wondering when your baby will be born and if there’s anything you can do to help jumpstart labor naturally.
 While the below labor induction techniques have been reviewed by a certified midwife, make sure to consult your own healthcare provider before trying any of these techniques.

 How to Induce Labor Naturally